Beloth/Ostston-Work/Notes/Next Session.md

     * Athletics or strength check to break through

 ## Temple cellar
+* Damp and cold
+* Moss and algae growing on the walls and floor
+* Several blocked up section - recent
+* Several patrols of cultists and spin devils
+### Encounters
+* Ochre Jelly
+* Shadow
 ### Underwater Entrance
+* Signs of recent digging
 ### Teleportation Room
+* Runic Circle on the ground.
+* Guarded by some cultists
 ### Portal Room
+* Boss room
+* 2 Bearded Devils
+* 1 Cult Fanatic
+### Room of books
+* Appears to be a storage room for books.
+* Walls lined with book cases
+* Books mainly destroyed
+* Investigation DC12
+  * We managed to save some of the acolytes by hiding down here.
+The High priest himself has sealed the entrance.
+Nothing will get through that without his permission
+  * Its been several hours now but no ones come to get us
+  * We've found some food stores
+  * Are we trap trapped down here
+### Chamber of the dead
+* Large amount of humanoid bones
+* Investigation DC15
+  * Some of the bones have teeth marks on them

 ### Ironhill